open-company/developer-onboarding/README.md

 All services do their best to trap and report errors.
 Error handling and alerting is a key consideration in code reviews.

 Deployment is automated.
-It’s not done until it ships with automated deployment.
+It's not done until it ships with automated deployment.
 It ships as soon as possible.
 Risk is mitigated by shipping small changes  incrementally.

 All developers write documentation.
 Documentation is part of code review: did the appropriate docs get created and updated for the addition/change?

 Documentation is well-organized.
-Even when good docs exist, if the person that needs them doesn’t know where they are or that they exist, they do no good.
+Even when good docs exist, if the person that needs them doesn't know where they are or that they exist, they do no good.

 Code is documented.
 Comments are good!
-It’s always critical to comment on why this code is doing what it’s doing.
-It’s also important to comment on what the code is doing, when that’s not completely obvious.
+It’s always critical to comment on why this code is doing what it's doing.
+It’s also important to comment on what the code is doing, when that's not completely obvious.

 ## Architectural Priorities